MicrosoftDocs/architecture-center/docs/example-scenario/newcastle/virtual-network-integration.md

 ### Cost

-One of the primary benefits of serverless applications like Azure Functions is the cost savings of paying only for consumption, rather than paying up front for servers.
-Virtual network support requires the [Azure Functions Premium plan](https://azure.microsoft.com/pricing/details/functions/), at additional charge.
+One of the primary benefits of serverless applications like Azure Functions is the cost savings of paying only for consumption, rather than paying up front for dedicated servers.
+Virtual network support requires the [Azure Functions Premium](https://azure.microsoft.com/pricing/details/functions/) plan, at additional charge.
 Azure Functions Premium has support for regional virtual network integration, while still supporting dynamic scaling.
 The Azure Functions Premium SKU includes virtual network integration on APIM.

 For details and pricing calculator, see [Azure Functions pricing](https://azure.microsoft.com/pricing/details/functions/).